Sunday, March 4, 2018

 "Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
 And all things are of God, who hath reconciled us to himself by Jesus Christ, and hath given to us the ministry of reconciliation; To wit, that God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them; and hath committed unto us the word of reconciliation.
 Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God.
 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him."
 (2 Corinthians 5:17-21)

-The person who experiences genuine conversion of heart through the transforming power of the Holy Spirit will by definition become a “new creation” (2 Corinthians 5:17), and thereby ceases to view the things of this world in carnal terms.
-We throw away the “old man” when we abandon our former sinful lifestyles (Ephesians 4:24).
+The person who experiences genuine conversion of heart through the transforming power of the Holy Spirit will by definition become a “new creation."
+This does not mean one can achieve a state of sinlessness perfection at conversion or by the end of his life, but ceases to approach the things of this world in carnal terms.
+We throw away the “old man” when we abandon our former sinful lifestyles by the grace of God (Ephesians 4:24).
 All of this takes place as a consequence of the Holy Spirit indwelling Himself in us.

 In the context of 2 Corinthians 5:17-21, the word “reconcile” describes resolving hostility between two enemy parties.
-The problem is not with God.
-It is on our end with our sinful nature which we inherited from Adam.
-Reconciliation involves a change of heart and mind that only God Himself can accomplish on our behalf through the propitiatory work of Christ (Romans 5:9-10).
+The problem is not with God, but on our end with our persistent opposition to Him.
+We have rejected His righteous teachings and principles.
+Reconciliation involves a change of heart and mind that only God Himself can accomplish for us through the propitiatory work of Christ (Romans 5:9-10).

-The Lord has appointed all members of His church to function as His representatives on earth by entrusting to us the “ministry of reconciliation,” which is the preaching of the gospel.
+The Lord has appointed all members of His church to function as His representatives on earth.
+He has given to us the responsibility of handling the “ministry of reconciliation,” which is the preaching of the gospel.
 It is the proclamation of the good news that the Son of God has forever put away sin through His sacrifice on the cross at Calvary.
-He is by no means an ordinary man, but is God in the flesh.
+He is by no means an ordinary man, but God in the flesh.

-To not impute sin against us means that God has pardoned us (Romans 4:4-7; 2 Corinthians 5:19).
-The present tense verbs found in 2 Corinthians 5:19 clearly denote continuous action (1 John 1:9).
-“The ministry of reconciliation” consists of the “ambassadors for Christ,” which are all the people who have been truly born again by the power of the Holy Spirit.
-It is a firmly established principle of Scripture that God does the reconciling work, not us (v.
+To not impute sin against us means that God does not keep a record of it to condemn us (Romans 4:4-7; 2 Corinthians 5:19).
+Further, the present tense verbs found in 2 Corinthians 5:19 denote continuous action (1 John 1:9).
+“The ministry of reconciliation” consists of the “ambassadors for Christ,” which are the people who have been brought to spiritual life by the power of the Holy Spirit.
+It is God who does the reconciling work, not us (v.
 18).
-Therefore, the text of 2 Corinthians 5:17-21 reinforces the concept of justification by faith alone.
+Therefore, the text of 2 Corinthians 5:17-21 reinforces the concept of justification without meritorious works.

 In other words, the spotless Lamb of God was “made sin” (i.e. our sins are not imputed against us), and His righteousness (i.e. the righteousness of God) was credited to us.
 Christ is our merciful substitute, in the same manner that the Apostle Paul desired that any of Onesimus’ (Philemon’s runaway slave) possible wrongdoings be charged against him instead (Philemon 18).
 From the perspective of justification, this text tells us that our righteousness is based on the righteousness of Jesus Christ (Romans 3:24-25).
 From the viewpoint of sanctification, His righteousness is applied to us daily.